Table of Contents

 - Reduced lung volumes (reduced total lung capacity TLC);

-- Decreased forced expiratory volume at 1 minute (FEV1) and forced vita capacity (FVC);
+- Decreased forced expiratory volume at 1 minute (FEV1) and forced vital capacity (FVC);

-Intrinsic lung disease/interstitial lung disease which affects the lung parenchyma, leading to inflammation, scaring and fibrosis of the lung or accumulation of air spaces with debris, leading to pneumonitis.
+Intrinsic/interstitial lung disease which affects the lung parenchyma, leading to inflammation, scarring, and fibrosis of the lung or accumulation of air spaces with debris, leading to pneumonitis.
 They include:

 - Connective tissue diseases associated with interstitial lung diseases (CT-ILD);